 WHAT IS THE KINGDOM OF GOD TODAY?

-Some say that "Christianity" is the Kingdom of God (but which "Christianity"?!) or it is "the church" (but which church?).
+Some say that "Christianity" is the Kingdom of God (but which "Christianity" would that be?).
+Or, that it's "the church" (again, which one?).

 But to those who are born again of the Spirit it really is, as Paul teaches " ... righteousness and peace and joy in the Holy Spirit".

 Jesus, as our greatest example, walked the earth living it out and speaking out in holiness and godliness and signs and wonders.

 And He calls His followers to do the same.

 The scriptures of Acts 2'1 to Revelation 3'22 show early Believers expressing God's Kingdom in their every day lives (see The Way on the Menu).